 Granted, these interconnected devices are incredible applications of technology.
-But, it’s a double-edged sword as the EMF radiation emitted by WiFi usher in various health risks for you and your loved ones.
+But, it’s a double-edged sword as the EMF radiation emitted by WiFi routers usher in various health risks for you and your loved ones.

 Most people don’t realize that the exposure to this radiation is indisputably hazardous at close range.

 Therefore, people must know and understand the risks associated with WiFi radiation coupled with WiFi router placement and radiation safe distance, which this article delves into.